MicrosoftDocs/microsoft-365-docs-pr.zh-TW/microsoft-365/compliance/gdpr-dsr-Office365.md

 ### <a name="deleting-a-onedrive-for-business-site"></a>刪除商務用 OneDrive 網站

-同樣地，您可能會判斷要刪除使用者的商務用 OneDrive 網站，以回應 DSR 刪除要求。如果您刪除使用者的 Office 365 帳戶，其商務用 OneDrive 網站會保留 (並可還原) 30 天。30 天後，它會移至 SharePoint Online 資源回收筒 (虛刪除)，然後 93 天後，就會永久刪除 (實刪除)。若要加速此程序，您可以使用 [Remove-SPOSite](https://docs.microsoft.com/powershell/module/sharepoint-online/remove-sposite?view=sharepoint-ps) Cmdlet，將商務用 OneDrive 網站移至資源回收筒，然後使用 [Remove-SPODeletedSite](https://docs.microsoft.com/powershell/module/sharepoint-online/remove-spodeletedsite?view=sharepoint-ps) Cmdlet 來永久刪除。如同 SharePoint Online 中的網站，若您在刪除使用者的帳戶之前，已將使用者的商務用 OneDrive 網站指派給電子文件探索保留或保留原則，則無法刪除該網站。
+Similarly, you may determine to delete a user's OneDrive for Business site in response to a DSR deletion request.
+If you delete the user's Office 365 account, their OneDrive for Business site is retained (and restorable) for 30 days.
+After 30 days, it's moved to the SharePoint Online Recycle Bin (soft-deleted), and then after 93 days, it's permanently deleted (hard-deleted).
+To accelerate this process, you can use the [Remove-SPOSite](https://docs.microsoft.com/powershell/module/sharepoint-online/remove-sposite?view=sharepoint-ps) cmdlet to move the OneDrive for Business site to the Recycle Bin and then use the [Remove-SPODeletedSite](https://docs.microsoft.com/powershell/module/sharepoint-online/remove-spodeletedsite?view=sharepoint-ps) cmdlet to permanently delete it.
+As with sites in SharePoint Online, you can't delete a user's OneDrive for Business site if it was assigned to an eDiscovery hold or a retention policy before the user's account was deleted.

 ### <a name="deleting-onedrive-for-business-and-sharepoint-online-experience-settings"></a>刪除商務用 OneDrive 和 SharePoint Online 體驗設定